 “My life changed when I made a decision to stop being challenged by the idea of having a mental illness, and became a mental health advocate and educator, visiting high school classes.
 That was another major step in terms of recovering and rebuilding my life in a satisfying way.”

-If you have yet to experience volunteering, you may wonder why it can be personally rewarding.
-There are quite a few convincing reasons.
+If you have yet to experience volunteering, you may wonder how and why it can be rewarding.
+There are quite a few reasons.

-Volunteering helps you develop stronger social networks and more friendships.
-It can help you become more mentally and physically active, and can even contribute to getting a better sleep.
+Volunteering helps you develop stronger social networks and friendships.
+It can help you become more active, mentally and physically.
+It can even contribute to getting better sleep.
 Some people find that volunteering helps them experience less stress and anxiety.

-You can pick up new skills and knowledge by volunteering, and it can also improve your employability – if that's something you are looking to do.
-And you can volunteer for as much or as little time as you like – from just a few hours every now and then to a full-time commitment.
+You can pick up new skills and knowledge by volunteering.
+It can also improve your employability – if that's something you are looking to do.
+You can volunteer for as much or as little time as you like – from just a few hours every now and then to a full-time commitment.